Skip to content

 expect(term.scrollback).toContainText("Previous item")

-Termless runs a real terminal emulator in-process, so you can verify resolved RGB colors per cell, bold/italic/underline attributes, cursor position, and scrollback content -- not just widget state.
-This is unique to Silvery and matters when testing terminal protocol correctness.
+Termless runs a real terminal emulator in-process — xterm.js, vt100, libvterm, Ghostty, Kitty, Alacritty, WezTerm, and more.
+Matrix-test across real parsers to verify resolved RGB colors per cell, bold/italic/underline attributes, cursor position, and scrollback content — not just widget state.
+SILVERY_STRICT=1 verifies incremental rendering matches fresh rendering on every frame.

 Terminal Protocol Support